 Select a shady or dappled shade location.
 Gather a watering can or sprayer hose, compost, and a slow-release granular fertilizer and place them nearby.

 Step 1 - Gently release the hellebore from the nursery container it was grown in.
 Do not pull it out by the stem.

 Step 2 - Loosen any roots growing around the edge of the soil clump.
 If the soil is dry, dip the root ball into a shallow pan of water to make it easier to separate the roots.

 Step 3 - Use a hand trowel to dig a hole wide and deep enough to accommodate the plant's root system.
 The hole should be deep enough so that the hellebore’s crown will be just below the backfilled soil surface.

-Step 4 - Stir compost or fertilizer into the backfill soil.
+Step 4 - Stir fertilizer into the backfill soil.

 Step 5 - Add the plant to the hole and backfill.

 Step 6 - Gently press down the soil around the base of the plant to eliminate air pockets.